 But, there are a few questions you must answer to understand this concept.
 How will you know the right way to split the task?
 Whether you randomly divide them or is there a pattern to do so?
 We will answer your questions in the coming section and provide you an idea about how to do it successfully.

-We are talking about the incremental model.
-Yes, this is the method that gained popularity in agile methodology.
 In other words, the secret of agile framework success is because of the incremental delivery process it follows.

 Understand the term incremental model with the example given below.

 All you want is to multiply two numbers.
 How do we do this?
 In steps and that is depicted in the image.
 Every step you append a new process.
 There are five steps in this in total.
 So you know how to divide them into modules.